RFLOMICS/RFLOMICS/README.md

 ### Troubleshooting MOFA2

-Rflomics uses the R package [MOFA2](https://www.bioconductor.org/packages/release/bioc/html/MOFA2.html).
+RFLOMICS uses the R package [MOFA2](https://www.bioconductor.org/packages/release/bioc/html/MOFA2.html).
 This package depends on a python script and this can lead to several issues.
 The first step is to consult the MOFA2 troubleshooting [FAQ](https://biofam.github.io/MOFA2/troubleshooting.html) on their website.

-If none of the proposed solutions are resolving your issues, you can try some additional steps and verifications.
+If none of the proposed solutions are resolving your issues, you can try some additional steps and verification.

 1. Install [Python](https://www.python.org/downloads/) or make sure you have it installed.